clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 ###Casper
 I was going to try and give resources for Casper...then I realized how completely unqualified for this section.
 Luckily Rich Trouton [has got you covered](https://derflounder.wordpress.com/2016/01/14/creating-an-office-2016-15-18-0-installer/){:target="_blank"}.

-Using his method you could add a [choice xml](#i-dont-want-to-install-mau-is-that-supported) file in order to customize your installation.
-Inside of Packages under the "Additional Resources" tab your would copy in your choice xml (downloadable [copy here](https://gist.github.com/clburlison/8fd09ae20de4279281f4#file-office2016-xml)).
+Using his method you could add a [choice xml](#i-dont-want-to-install-mau-is-that-supported) file if you wanted to customize your installation.
+Inside of Packages under the "Additional Resources" tab you would need to copy in your choice xml (downloadable [copy here](https://gist.github.com/clburlison/8fd09ae20de4279281f4#file-office2016-xml)).
+This is Step #6 in Rich's guide.

 Then a modified postinstall script would look like:

 {% gist clburlison/8fd09ae20de4279281f4 postinstall %}

-Make sure and walk through the remaining steps in Rich's guide.
+Make sure and walk through the remaining steps in Rich's guide to complete this process.

 **NOTE**: Using his method is repackaging the installer however he is making no-modifications to the Office installer ðŸ˜Š.